Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Level of evidence: 5

-The management of VHL has changed significantly as clinicians have learned how to balance the risk of cancer dissemination while minimizing renal morbidity.
-Some of the initial surgical series focused on performing a bilateral radical nephrectomy for renal tumors followed by a renal transplantation.[
+The management of von Hippel-Lindau disease (VHL) has changed significantly as clinicians have learned how to balance the risk of cancer spread while minimizing renal morbidity.
+Some initial surgical series performed bilateral radical nephrectomies for renal tumors followed by renal transplant.[

-Patients with VHL can have dozens of renal tumors; therefore, resection of all evidence of disease may not be feasible.
-To minimize the morbidity of multiple surgical procedures, loss of kidney function, and the risk of distant progression, a method to balance over- and under-treatment was sought.
-The National Cancer Institute (NCI) evaluated a specific size threshold to trigger surgical intervention.
-An evaluation of 52 patients treated when the largest solid lesion reached 3 cm demonstrated no evidence of distant metastases or need for renal replacement therapy at a median follow-up of 60 months.[
+Patients with VHL can have dozens of renal tumors.
+Therefore, resection of all evident renal disease may not be feasible.
+To minimize the morbidity of multiple surgical procedures, loss of kidney function, and the risk of distant progression, a method to balance overtreatment and undertreatment was sought.
+The National Cancer Institute (NCI) evaluated a specific tumor-size threshold to trigger surgical intervention.
+An evaluation of 52 patients with VHL or hereditary papillary renal carcinoma who were treated when their largest solid renal lesion reached 3 cm demonstrated no evidence of distant metastases or the need for renal replacement therapy after a median follow-up period of 60 months.[

 Many patients with VHL develop new RCCs on an ongoing basis and may require further intervention.
 Adhesions and perinephric scarring make subsequent surgical procedures more challenging.
 While a radical nephrectomy could be considered, NSS remains the preferred approach, when feasible.
-While there may be a higher incidence of complications, repeat and salvage NSS can enable patients to maintain excellent renal function and provide promising oncologic outcomes at intermediate follow-up.[
+While there may be a higher incidence of complications, repeat and salvage NSS can enable patients to maintain excellent renal function and provide promising oncological outcomes at the time of intermediate follow-up.[

 Level of evidence: 3di